 We are here for all residents of the municipality of Houten who do not have enough to buy food.
 We support these households with food packages for as long as needed.

 In the Netherlands, we have laws and regulations against poverty.
 We can help solve your financial problems.
 Or advise on how you can supplement your income.
 We don’t judge the reasons why you are short of money.
 It takes time to solve your financial problems.
 We will support you as long as needed.
 On average that is half a year, sometimes shorter, sometimes longer.

-On Friday afternoon you can pick up your package at the Voedselbank Houten The address is De Poort 81 in Houten.
+You can pick up a foodpackage once a week at the foodbank.
+The address is De Poort 81 in Houten.

 We will help you as soon as possible.
 If necessary, you will have a food package the same week.